ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

       --log-level string               Log level; debug, info, warn or error (default "info") --log-output-path string         Path in which to write on-disk logs.
       --no-verify                      Disables cluster definition and lock file verification.
-      --p2p-allowlist string           Comma-separated list of CIDR subnets for allowing only certain peer connections.
-Example: 192.168.0.0/16 would permit connections to peers on your local network only.
-The default is to accept all connections.
-      --p2p-denylist string            Comma-separated list of CIDR subnets for disallowing certain peer connections.
-Example: 192.168.0.0/16 would disallow connections to peers on your local network.
-The default is to accept all connections.
       --p2p-disable-reuseport          Disables TCP port reuse for outgoing libp2p connections.
       --p2p-external-hostname string   The DNS hostname advertised by libp2p.
 This may be used to advertise an external DNS.
       --p2p-external-ip string         The IP address advertised by libp2p.
 This may be used to advertise an external IP.
-      --p2p-relays strings             Comma-separated list of libp2p relay URLs or multiaddrs. (default [https://0.relay.obol.tech])
+      --p2p-relays strings             Comma-separated list of libp2p relay URLs or multiaddrs. (default [https://0.relay.obol.tech,https://1.relay.obol.tech])
       --p2p-tcp-address strings        Comma-separated list of listening TCP addresses (ip and port) for libP2P traffic.
 Empty default doesn't bind to local port therefore only supports outgoing connections.
-      --publish                        Publish lock file to obol-api.
+      --publish                        Publish the created cluster to a remote API.
-      --publish-address string         The URL to publish the lock file to. (default "https://api.obol.tech") --shutdown-delay duration        Graceful shutdown delay. (default 1s)
+      --publish-address string         The URL to publish the cluster to. (default "https://api.obol.tech") --shutdown-delay duration        Graceful shutdown delay. (default 1s)
 ```

-## The `run` subcommand
+## The `run` command

 ### Run the Charon middleware